top of page

 West of England Mayoral Combined Authority (WECA) is delivering one of the biggest mobility hub networks in the UK.
 Installed across the West of England as part of the Future Transport Zone (FTZ) initiative, the £28m programme is funded by the Department for Transport (DfT).
 It aims to modernise and integrate sustainable transport across South Gloucestershire and North Bristol.

-The presentation will cover issues such as:
+A project presentation covering issues such as:

 • Delivering a consistent mobility hub design